minroai/iris-ai-schedule-launch/SUPABASE_SETUP.md

 ## Troubleshooting

-- **"Missing Supabase environment variables"**:
-  - For development: Make sure your `.env` file is in the project root and contains the correct variables
+- **"Missing Supabase environment variables"**: Make sure your `.env` file is in the project root and contains the correct variables
-  - For production: Check that your GitHub repository secrets are properly configured
 - **"Network error"**: Check your internet connection and Supabase project status
 - **"Email already registered"**: This is expected behavior - the email is already in the database
 - **Build errors**: Make sure you've installed the Supabase client: `npm install @supabase/supabase-js`
-- **Deployment issues**: Ensure your GitHub secrets are set correctly and the build process can access them